boazhoch/storybook-generator/README.md

 # Welcome

-Hi and welcome to this repository, I hope you find this solution a great fit for you, enjoy 🎉 and don't forget to start ⭐
+Hi and welcome to this repository, I hope you find this solution a great fit for you, enjoy 🎉 and don't forget to star ⭐

 ## The problem